Posted on Nov 23, 2011Another successful season comes to a close at Giza and Memphis in Egypt.

 The teachers are challenging all the students with the evaluation system.
 They provide a unique program in learning that depends on the actual practice and on what we learn in lectures.
 These lectures help us through our work and they are about pottery, osteology, matrix, animal bone, conservation, etc. The evaluation system consists of different methods such as weekly presentations, reports, and daily evaluations.

 At the archaeological site in Mit Rahina we are working under supervision.
 In this field school, the students are divided into teams and each team is supervised to ensure the team’s progress.
-My supervisor explains things in detail on site and we have many hours to practice.… READ MORE »
+My supervisor explains things in detail on site and we have many hours to practice.
+We work side by side, and we learn by seeing how the supervisors deal with the archaeology.… READ MORE »

 Posted on Oct 3, 2011